slatedocs/slate/source/index.html.md

 **Querystring parameters**

 `limit` A limit on the number of objects to be returned.
-Limit can range between 1 and 50, and the default is 10.
+Limit can range between 1 and 500, and the default is 100.

-`start` The cursor used to return patients after the `startCursor` or `endCursor` cursor, and returning at most `limit` recordings.
+`start` The cursor used to return recordings after the `startCursor` or `endCursor` cursor, and returning at most `limit` recordings.

 ### Recordings Object